Not Currently on View

 Aaron was made in Benton’s most prolific period of printmaking, during which he also created lithographic illustrations for Steinbeck’s The Grapes of Wrath and Twain’s The Adventures of Tom Sawyer.

-Mr. and Mrs. Joseph Cantor; given to the John Herron Art Institute, now the Indianapolis Museum of Art, in 1963.
+Mr. and Mrs. Joseph Cantor; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1963.